 - It features a lifetime worth of cardio

 - The maxed-out leaderboard will taunt you

-Wolverine Beastmode is one of the newest Athlean-X roll-outs and yet another opportunity for Jeff Cavaliere to exploit a theme until it’s unfunny.
+Wolverine Beastmode is a new Athlean-X fitness program and yet another opportunity for Jeff Cavaliere to exploit a theme until it’s unfunny.

 - Isometric holds and negatives keep things spicy